bergano65/visualstudio-docs.ru-ru/docs/vs-2015/code-quality/annotating-function-parameters-and-return-values.md

    `_COM_Outptr_opt_result_maybenull_`

-   Возвращенный указатель имеет семантики COM и поэтому объемом `_On_failure_` после условием, что возвращенный указатель имеет значение null.
+   The returned pointer has COM semantics, and therefore carries an `_On_failure_` post-condition that the returned pointer is null.

 - `_Outptr_result_buffer_(s)`